hoodiehq/hoodie/README.md

 npm start
 ```

-You can find a more thorough description in our [Getting Started Guide](http://docs.hood.ie/en/latest/guides/quickstart.html).
+You can find a more through description in our [Getting Started Guide](http://docs.hood.ie/en/latest/guides/quickstart.html).

 ## Usage